tarruda/grunt-coffee-build/README.md

 # Gruntfile.coffee
   coffee_build:
       options: # options shared across all targets:
-        # It is necessary to specify a main file which exports the package
+        # When building to a file, it is necessary to specify a main file which
-        # public API, just like one normally does in a package.json file.
+        # will export the package public API, just like one normally does in a
-        # If this is not provided it will be extracted from the package.json
+        # package.json file.
+If this is not provided it will be extracted
-        # file
+        # from the package.json file
         main: 'src/index.js'
+        # Source files to include.
+For single-file builds this should not be
+        # necessary, as the task will recursively add files required by
+        # the main file.
         src: 'src/**/*.coffee'
         # This package exports a constructor function(aliased to Vm), but
         # its possible to provide additional aliases
-        globalAliases: ['Vm', 'vm.js']
+        globalAliases: ['Vm']
+        # If provided, 'moduleId' will be used define in amd environments
+        moduleId: 'vm.js'
       browser:
         # This target will build everything to a single umd module.
 It is
         # meant for javascript environments without a module loader like
         # web browsers, but it should also work in commonjs or amd
         # environments.
         options:
-          # If you depend on a third party library(maybe a specific version)
-          # or are targeting web browsers without a module loader
-          # it is possible bundle the library with the rest of the code
-          # by specifying its path in the 'includedDeps' options.
-Bundled
-          # libraries run in a fake global object/context/window so it
+          # If the project depends on libraries not available in npm it is
-          # can coexist with other versions of the library already loaded.
+          # possible to bundle it with the 'include' option.
           #
-          # As an altenative you can just load the library separately.
+          # For example, to include angular.js the following may be used:
+          # include: [
+          #   {path: './vendor/angular/angular.js', expose: 'angular'}
+          # ]
+          # then require('angular') will work
           #
-          # In either case, requiring the library should just work as long
-          # as it uses its package name(the string you pass to the 'require'
-          # function) as a global alias.
-Esprima meets this condition.
+          # The ignore/external options will be passed directly to browserify
+          # (both are ignored if browserify is false)
           #
-          # If the library uses a different global alias it is still possible
-          # to use it by specifying a map of alias -> global property
-          # in the 'depAliases' option
+          # In this example the only dependency is 'esprima' which will
+          # be bundled automatically as the browser version is available
+          # through npm(the same version is used for browser and node.js).
           #
-          # For example if esprima exported its API to the global property
-          # 'ESPRIMA' then the 'require("esprima")' calls would not work
-          # out-of-box.
-The following option can be added to browser-specific
+          # It is also possible to require libraries loaded normally by
+          # the browser by invoking require('{global alias}').
+          #
+          # If the browserify option is set to false, the includes option
-          # builds to fix the problem:
+          # are still going to work but the expose option is ignored
-          # depAliases: {esprima: 'ESPRIMA'};
-          includedDeps: 'node_modules/esprima/esprima.js'
+          # (just require the global alias exposed by the library).
           dest: 'build/browser/vm.js'
       browser_test:
         # This target will bundle the code plus automated tests into